Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 If the recipient also uses VoIP, the call stays entirely on the IP network, it is an **on-net call**.
 Otherwise it is an **off-net call**, the IP packets are converted to a regular voice call and sent to the **PSTN** (Public Switched Telephone Network).
 A **VoIP gateway** is used to connect the internal VoIP network (with the PBX) with the outside PSTN.

+## RTP (Real-time Transport Protocol)

+RTP is a protocol used for transmitting real-time data, such as audio and video, over networks.
+RTP is commonly utilized in communication and entertainment systems that require low-latency delivery of multimedia content.
+This includes Voice over Internet Protocol (VoIP) calls, video conferencing, and streaming applications.

+RTP is often used in conjunction with **RTCP** (Real-time Transport Control Protocol).
+RTCP provides control information about the ongoing session, such as feedback on the quality of the transmission.

+**SRTP** and **SRTCP** are the secure version of RTP and RTCP.
+They provide confidentiality, integrity, and replay protection for the transmitted information.

 ## VDI and DaaS